brendanjodowd/SAS/README.md

 Very often you have to apply a macro over and over again on a sequence of similar datasets.
 The macro ```running_thru_list``` does this for you, given a list and the name of the macro that you want to apply to that list.

-A nice feature is that it outputs a progress bar to the log as well and an estimation for what time the whole process will be finished at.
+A nice feature is that it outputs a progress bar to the log and an estimation for what time the whole process will be finished at.

 Suppose you had a list of datasets called ```SALES_2010```, ```SALES_2011```, ```SALES_2012```, etc., and you wanted to pass them through a macro you have already created called ```process_sales```.